lexnederbragt/canvasCourseCli/README.md

 ```

 ## The name
-`canvastf` stands for "Canvas To From".
+`cvupdate` stands for "canvas update".